 This assignment asks you to engage the two novels and to review all of the work you have done thus far in the course (the exam you just finished is good preparation for this).
 It does not require you to do “research,” and substantial outside work will almost certainly be counter-productive.
 For example, spending two or three pages on the history of 1930s Kansas City will be far less productive than spending those pages examining the world of the Bridges or theoretical perspectives that might help us understand them better.
 Background information is occasionally useful (and you may possibly have some from previous reading or coursework), but do not make the mistake of providing so much “background” that you don’t deal fully with the assignment itself.
 Again, with novels as “up front” as these, this should not be a problem.

 |[e] Tower RF|

 The greater challenge is to “use” our theoretical materials well.
 Plot out some of the themes (or scenes) in the novels and take notes to make sure you have dealt with the full range of possibilities in the theoretical materials.
-Your skills in spotting themes in the Moore, Bourdieu, Wacquant, and Becker books will pay off a great deal in this assignment, as will the general contextual and theoretical knowledge you have gained in our discussions.
-You have all of Week 11 to pursue this project, and you should use it to review all of the readings and class discussions (not to mention themes) that we have studied thus far in the semester.
+Your skills in spotting themes in the Moore, Bourdieu, Wacquant, and Becker readings will pay off a great deal in this assignment, as will the general contextual and theoretical knowledge you have gained in our discussions.
+You have all of Week Nine to pursue this project, and you should use it to review all of the readings and class discussions (not to mention themes) that we have studied thus far in the semester.